ingoboerner/dracor-explorecor/README.md

 ## Build a Jupyter Book (optional)
 You can build a HTML version of the teaching materials: Inside the Docker Container (e.g. from a Terminal Tab in Jupyter Lab) navigate to the `notebooks` folder and build the book with `jupyter-book build .`.
 You will find a directory `_build` containing the HTML version in the `dracor-explorecor` folder on your machine.

+## Some problems in the Trouble Shooting Session

+### On Windows: Docker Desktop can't be started

+Error Message:
+> An unexpected error occurred [...] connect ENOENT \\.\pipe\errorReporter" or similar.

+If you have full access to your system, you test running Docker Desktop with Administrator account.
+If that works and you only have troubles starting Docker with your other local non-administrator account you should add your local user to the Windows group `docker-users`.

+- Go to "Computer Management"
+- Under "System Tools" select "Local Users and Groups" (in the left pannel)
+- Open "Users" and select the user you want to edit
+- In the "Member Of" tab click on "Add", add `docker-users` in the input box and click "Check Names"
+- Log out of you Administrator account and test with you local account if you can now launch Docker Desktop